DBordeianu1/simpleChat/README.md

-This repository contains all the files of the SimpleChat application, which uses the OCSF Java Framework that is used to develop client-server systems.
+This repository contains all the files of the simpleChat application, which uses the OCSF Java Framework that is used to develop client-server systems.